Diffusion of charged particles in a stochastic force-free magnetic field

 Here $L_m $ is the maximum scale, $ B_m $ is the maximum amplitude of the magnetic field.
-In regions with different amplitudes of the magnetic field the particle has the different Larmor radius.
-The distribution over the Larmor radii corresponds to the distribution over the magnetic field, $r_L = r_m (L_0 / L_m)^{-\beta}$, where the value of $r_m$ is equal to the Larmor radius of the particle in the field $B_m$, $ r_m = v_0 mc \gamma / q B_m $.
-We introduce the parameter of magnetization of the particle in the magnetic field of the maximum scale,
+In regions with different amplitudes of the magnetic field the particle has a different Larmor radius.
+The distribution over the Larmor radii corresponds to the distribution over the magnetic field, $r_L = r_m (L_0 / L_m)^{-\beta}$, where $r_m$ is the Larmor radius of the particle in the field $B_m$, $ r_m = v_0 mc \gamma / q B_m $.
+We introduce the magnetization parameter of the particle in the magnetic field $B_m$,

-Let us first consider a particle with $ \rho <1 $, i.e. magnetized in the field of maximum strength.
-Averaging of the diffusion coefficient over different scales is divided into two regions, $L_0> L_{cr}$ and $L_0 <L_{cr}$, where